');

 According to the following report, the Agriculture and Agri-Food Canada (AAFC) has been reviewed for the years 2023-2025.

-July, 2024.Reviewing and considering the experiences of the agricultural and crop year for 2023-2024 helps us to have a more accurate forecast for the year 2025.
+July, 2024.
+Reviewing and considering the experiences of the agricultural and crop year for 2023-2024 helps us to have a more accurate forecast for the year 2025.

-Generally, In Canada, most crop years, such as lentils, run from August 1 to July 31, so, for 2023–24, the outlook is mostly unchanged because the crop year for 2024 ends soon.
+Generally, in Canada, most crop years, such as lentils, run from August 1 to July 31, so, for 2023–24, the outlook is mostly unchanged because the crop year for 2024 ends soon.

 For 2024-25, Statistics Canada data shows a slight decline in total seed crop area, with more legume and special crops and less wheat, oilseeds, and coarse grains.
 In Western Canada, the weather conditions improve in June, except for the ongoing drought in northwestern Alberta.
 If the weather and average yields are normal, crop production and supply are expected to increase, with total production returning to normal at 94.4 million tonnes.
 This is 5% higher than the 5-year average and 4% higher than the ten-year average.
 Overall, yield expectations for legumes, corn, and wheat have increased, and prices of most products are expected to decrease due to global devaluation.